-With large scale industrialization, a number of chimneys and stacks being constructed is increasing year by year.
+With large-scale industrialization, the number of chimneys and stacks being constructed is increasing year by year.
 In many industries chimneys are required to leave hot waste gasses at a greater height.

 The chimneys of 50-100m are very commonly used Thermokrupp chimneys becoming more and more popular because of the economy in construction and maintenance. the Maintenance cost of steel chimneys (SS & MS) is high and brick chimneys become too bulky and costly when the height of the chimney is more than 30m.